Domestic and Family Violence Prevention and Psychology

 Mrs Camille Keenan

-Kia ora!
-I'm from New Zealand where I began my career in the performing arts, working in film, television and theatre before retraining in psychology.
+Kia ora, I'm from New Zealand where I began my career in the performing arts, working in film, television and theatre before retraining in psychology.
 That creative background now shapes the playful and expressive approaches I use in my work with children and young people.

 I live with my husband and three children in the beautiful Northern Rivers of NSW.
 I serve as a Student Representative on both the APS Domestic and Family Violence Prevention and Psychology Interest Group and the APS Psychology and the Performing Arts and Entertainment Industry Group.